 Since we’ve all watched Wheel of Fortune forever, we know that R-S-T-L-N and E are roughly the most common letters in English words.
 But we also know that no one in the history of Hangman has gone with the word STREETS or RESENT or, fittingly, LETTERS.

-So after you’re done with a few vowels, each time you correctly guess a common letter, guess a less-common one on your next turn.
+So after you’re done with a few vowels, each time you correctly guess a common letter, guess a less-common one or the least used letters on your next turn.
 Based on what you’re seeing in the word, there’s a lot of mileage in D, G and B — and even the more infrequent F, V, K and W.

 11 | Use the other person’s guesses to eliminate obscure letters

 This is one of those hangman ideas that only a very few people use as part of their strategy, as it involves the guesses from your opponent.